Chart Color Schemes

 Leeton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Leeton's dwelling structure, as per the latest Census, consisted of 86.5% houses and 13.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is comparable to Non-Metro NSW's 87.5% houses and 12.6% other dwellings.
-Home ownership in Leeton stood at 36.8%, with mortgaged dwellings at 33.3% and rented ones at 29.9%.
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro NSW's average.
-The median weekly rent was $250, matching Non-Metro NSW's figure.
-Nationally, Leeton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In comparison, Non-Metro NSW had 87.5% houses and 12.6% other dwellings.
+Home ownership in Leeton was 36.8%, with mortgaged dwellings at 33.3% and rented ones at 29.9%.
+The median monthly mortgage repayment was $1,300, matching Non-Metro NSW's average.
+The median weekly rent was $250, aligning with Non-Metro NSW's figure.
+Nationally, Leeton's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing